tlouro-c/vinted_bot/README.md

 **How do I customize the email notification format?**

-You can modify the email template in the `App.java` file under the email sending logic.
+You can modify the email template in the `EmailSender.java` file under the email sending logic.